 Scope and Content

-Fonds consists of articles by and about Girling regarding his work among the Blond or Copper Eskimo and photographs taken while in the north.
+Fonds consists of articles by and about Girling regarding his work among the Blond Eskimo or Copper Inuit and photographs taken while in the north.
 There is also a list of articles published in the Mission World by and about Girling and his work.